-(1) The earliest date on which the Company has the option, but not the obligation, to call securities for redemption at their par value.

-(1) The callest endemption date and every five years thereafter, the dividend rate will reserve to an annual rate equal to the 5-year Government of Canada bond yield plus a spread specified for each series.
+The earliest date on which the Company has the option, but not the obligation, to call securities for redemption at their par value.
+On the earliest redemption date and every five years thereafter, the dividend rate will reset to an annual rate equal to the 5-year Government of Canada bond yield plus a spread specified for each series.
 The specified spread for Class A shares is: Series 8R - 1.41%, Series 10R - 2.17% and Series 12R - 2.73%.
 On the earliest redemption date and every five years thereafter, holders will have the right, at their option, to convert their shares into the series that is one number higher than their existing series.

-(3) Holders of Series 9QR Shares will be entitled to receive quarterly floating rate non-cumulative dividends at an annual rate equal to the then 3-month Government of Canada treasury bill yield plus 1.41%.
-Holders of the Series 9QR Shares will have the right, at their option, to convert their Series 9QR Shares into Series 8R Shares on June 30, 2020, and on June 30 every five years thereafter.
+Holders of Series 9QR Shares will be entitled to receive quarterly floating rate non-cumulative dividends at an annual rate equal to the then 3-month Government of Canada treasury bill yield plus 1.41%.
+Holders of the Series (3)

-Holders of Series 11QR Shares will be entitled to receive quarterly floating rate non-cumulative dividends at an annual rate equal to the then 3-month Government of Canada (4) treasury bill yield plus 2.17%.
-Holders of the Series 11QR Shares will have the right, at their option, to convert their Series 11QR Shares into Series 10R Shares on September 30, 2021, and on September 30 every five years thereafter.
+(a) Holders of Series 11QR Shares will have the right, at their option, to convert their Series 9QR Shares into Series 10R Shares on September 30, 2021, and on September 30, every five years thereafter.
+(4) Holders of Series 11QR Shares will have the right, at their option, to convert their Series 9QR Shares into Series 10R Shares on September 30, 2021, and on September 30, every five years thereafter.

 (5) Redeemable on the redemption date and every five years thereafter, in whole or in part, at par, and on any other date at \$25.50 per share.